- Turbo Boost 3.0

 You can go as high as 1.5+V with this kind of modification easily, so it does also can be suitable for extreme overclocking.
 New 7-phase VRM can provide plenty of power for card, even when pushed over 2400MHz on GPU.

 Note that GPU resistance on Pascal GPUs is very low, opposite to many previous GPU generations.
-I measured it around 70-150 mΩ (0.09-0.15 Ohm), depending on GPU sample.
+I measured it around 70-150 mΩ (that is 0.07-0.15 Ohm), depending on GPU sample.
 Measurement was done using four-wire resistance measurement method with expensive high-accuracy Keithley Model 2002 DMM.

 If you plan to use waterblock or Kingpincooling TEK9 LN2 container as GPU cooler, make sure you have good 120mm fan over VRM area to ensure good airflow and acceptable temperatures (best under 70°C) when overclocking.
 1080Ti’s PG611 reference design PCB have all seven phases fully implemented for GPU power with two PowerPhase arrays on each phase.